philippinespire/pire_ssl_data_processing/README.md

 * Informed Design of Capture Probes

 ---
+## Software Versions

+* Version 1.0

-Current release (version 1) has been tested in the two main HPC clusters of [Old Dominion University](https://www.odu.edu),[Wahab and Turing](https://www.odu.edu/information-technology-services/research-computing/compute).
+The current release (v.1.0) has been tested in [Wahab and Turing](https://www.odu.edu/information-technology-services/research-computing/compute), the two main HPC clusters of [Old Dominion University](https://www.odu.edu),

 Whereas most of the analyses were performed using Standard Compute Nodes in Wahab, SPAdes assemblies were created using the High Memory Nodes in Turing.
 * [Wahab User Documentation](https://wiki.hpc.odu.edu/en/Cluster/Wahab)